pinelle/applied-machine-learning-1/code-samples.md

 ## Applied Machine Learning I Code Samples

-These are the code samples covered in the slides for my Applied Machine Learning I workshop.
+This is the code sample covered in the slides for my Applied Machine Learning I workshop.

 ## K-Nearest Neighbors